-In this test, the targeted audience segment will be randomly split into groups, the treatment group and the control group.
-Treatment groups are the users who will be retargeted and, at the same time, shown a brand-related ad.
-The control group can be retargeted or just a holdout group based on the methodology used.
-In terms of size, most of the advertisers use 20% as a control group, although some use 50% to immediately gather data.
+In this test, the targeted audience segment is randomly split into two groups, the treatment group and the control group.
+Treatment groups are the users who are retargeted and shown a brand-related ad.
+The control group is shown a public service announcement (PSA) ad or no ad at all, depending on the advertiser’s strategy.
+In terms of audience size, most advertisers allocate 20% as a control group, although some use 50% to immediately gather data.

 There are two widely used approaches in running an incremental lift test.
-The first is Intent to Treat (ITT), and the second is a Public Service Announcement (PSA), which is also known as a Placebo Ad.
+The first is Intent to Treat (ITT), and the second is serving a Public Service Announcement (PSA), or a placebo ad.

-On the other hand, the PSA or Placebo Ad is where both treatment and control groups will see an ad but instead of a brand-related ad, the control group will be served with a PSA ad.
-This approach is unbiased but is not cost-efficient as advertisers are paying to serve an unrelated ad to the users.
-In terms of running the analysis, it's easier as all events and performance are being tracked in real time by both network and advertiser.
+On the other hand, the PSA or placebo ads are where both the treatment and control groups see an ad.
+The treatment group is shown ads that are specific to the app, and the control group is served with a PSA ad.
+In terms of running the analysis, this approach is easier as all events and performance are being tracked in real-time by both the network and the advertiser.

-Lift - % likelihood that a user will purchase or return to the app if the ad is shown
+- Lift - % likelihood that a user will purchase if the ad is shown

-Incrementality - actual % of purchases and reactivation/re-engagement received because the ad was shown
+- Incrementality - actual % of purchases received because the ad was shown

-If you’re running out of strategies to re-engage your mobile app users, elevate your re-engagement campaign through an incremental lift analysis.
+If you’re running out of strategies to retarget your mobile app users, try elevating your campaigns through an incremental lift analysis.
 It’s a great tool to use when deciding the optimal strategy that will work for your brand.
 Want to learn more?
 Shoot us a message here.